 Tons to unpack here.
 First, Cobra Kai had a buzzier peak, but you can see that Bridgerton passed it in staying power.
 This aligns with the Nielsen data, which is why I trust both these sources.
 Meanwhile, if the Google Trends hold, WandaVision will keep adding viewership just like Disney’s previous tentpole series, The Mandalorian.

 At first, I was going to type, “Disney’s hit rate on TV seasons is now 3 for 3 which is incredible”, but that would be wrong.
 One of the themes of this report will be to look for “dogs that aren’t barking” to quoth Sherlock Holmes.
 In this case, we forget that Disney has indeed launched other series, even scripted ones like Muppet’s Now.
 The majority of these have been smaller reality series.
 The better way to describe it is that Disney has successfully launched every “tentpole” series to date.
-If The Falcon and Winter Soldier can continue that trend, that’s a tremendous competitive advantage for Disney: Once per quarter Disney+ has a new series that makes it must tune-in for millions of households.
+If The Falcon and The Winter Soldier can continue that trend, that’s a tremendous competitive advantage for Disney: once per quarter, Disney+ has a new series that makes it must-tune-in for millions of households.

 Other Quick Notes on TV